reTHINK-project/specs/tests/idm/readme.md

 ![logged](https://user-images.githubusercontent.com/10738516/27958332-d76ac034-6322-11e7-99ad-753106fc66ba.png)

-## Identity Management GUI
+#  Functional Testing Procedures

-The Identity Module supports a Graphical User Interface (GUI) for identity management inside the reTHINK runtime.
+The following describes Functional Testing Procedures to test the usage of the Id Module.
+This is accomplished using the functionalities provided by the GUI to perform the identity management inside the reTHINK runtime.
 This GUI enables the user to:
 1. Select the Identity Provider from which to login;
 2. Login, using the specified Identity Provider (IdP), via an IdP controlled Window that will pop-up to the user, and
 3. Remove an identity from the list of authenticated identities.